baking-bad/netezos/README.md

 | Netezos.Keys| Working with keys, signing, verifying signature, etc. | Ready to use.
 HD keys: in progress... |
 | Netezos.Ledger| Interaction with Tezos Ledger App | Ready to use (beta) |
 | Netezos.Rpc | Tezos RPC wrapper | Ready to use |

-> The first version of the library has been moved to the `v1` branch for historical purposes.

 ### Contribution